 “Since singing is so good a thing, I wish all men would learn to sing” (William Byrd, 1588)

 Neil Jenkins, the internationally known tenor, conductor and music editor, was a Chorister at Westminster Abbey, and a Choral Scholar at King’s College Cambridge.
 Whilst there he was the first tenor in the renowned vocal group ‘The Kings Singers’, and sang in the first concerts given by John Eliot Gardiner’s Monteverdi Choir and David Atherton’s London Sinfonietta.
 He subsequently studied in the Opera School at the RCM where he formed the Kensington Consort with, among others, Sir Thomas Allen and Brian Kay.
-He made his debut in 1967 in a recital at the Purcell Room with Roger Vignoles, and sang and recorded with the Deller Consort, under the direction of Alfred Deller, for ten years, whilst establishing himself as an opera singer at Sir Roger Norrington’s Kent Opera.
+He made his debut in 1967 in a recital at the Purcell Room with Roger Vignoles, and sang and recorded with the Deller Consort, under the direction of Alfred Deller, for ten years (1967-1977), whilst establishing himself as an opera singer at Sir Roger Norrington’s Kent Opera.
 In the 1970s he was appointed as an RCM singing professor by Sir David Willcocks, for whom he became a regular soloist with the Bach Choir, especially in the Bach Passions, up until Sir David’s retirement from the choir.

 He has carved out a unique career, being equally at home as an Operatic, Oratorio and Recital singer; and combining this with an increasingly important role as a musicologist.
 In 2003 he was appointed to a Cambridge Fellowship to enable him to write a book about Handel’s favourite English tenor: John Beard.
-Neil has translated and edited The Creation, and The Seven Last Words and Handel’s Brockes Passion (The Passion of Christ) for Barn End Press.
+Neil has translated and edited Haydn’s The Creation, The Seasons, The Seven Last Words and Handel’s Brockes Passion (The Passion of Christ) for Barn End Press.
 He has produced several song albums for OUP and Kevin Mayhew Ltd.

 In 2004 Neil was honoured by the Worshipful Company of Musicians with the presentation of the ‘Sir Charles Santley Memorial Award’ for his achievements in his singing career, and his labours in producing new scholarly Bach editions for the Novello Choral Series.
 Neil is President of the Haywards Heath Music Club, the Shoreham Oratorio Choir, the Grange Choral Society of Bournemouth, Basildon Choral Society and Kent Chorus; Vice-President of the Brighton Competitive Music Festival and the Huntingdon Philharmonic Society; and is Patron of the Goldsmith’s Choral Union, the Plymouth Philharmonic Choir and New Sussex Opera.

-The year 2007 marked the 40th anniversary of Neil’s London debut, and he celebrated this in November at a special concert with his large choir, the Sussex Chorus – based in mid-Sussex – which he conducted from 2002 to 2014.
+The year 2007 marked the 40th anniversary of Neil’s London debut, and he celebrated this at a special concert with his large choir, the Sussex Chorus – based in mid-Sussex – which he conducted from 2002 to 2014.
 His performance of Finzi’s Dies Natalis was conducted by his son Nicholas, who also conducted him in 2010 in a production of Britten’s opera The Turn of the Screw at the Dartington Festival.